Enhancing Tracking Robustness with Auxiliary Adversarial Defense Networks: Proposed Method

 In the second forward pass, the search region with adversarial perturbation $x+\delta^{adv}$ and the clean template $z$ are used as inputs, and the Dua-Loss is recalculated in the same manner.
 Finally, the parameters $\theta$ of the defense network are updated through backpropagation.

 In summary, the detailed adversarial training procedure is presented in \cref{alg1}. \cref{vis-heatmap} presents the visualized search regions and their corresponding heatmaps in both attack and defense scenarios.
-By examining the results in column \textit{Clean Heapmap}, \textit{Attack Heatmap} and \textit{Defense Heapmap}, it can be observed that the defense samples effectively restore the target's response in the adversarial samples within the search region.
+By examining the results in column \textit{Clean Heatmap}, \textit{Attack Heatmap} and \textit{Defense Heatmap}, it can be observed that the defense samples effectively restore the target's correct response in the search region.
 This enables the tracker to make accurate predictions.